 Wahoo KICKR SNAP 2017 Conclusion

 The 2017 model year version of the Wahoo KICKR Snap, is a more polished version of the original Snap.
 I think that nowhere else is that better displayed than with the indicator lights.
 Having a blue LED on the circuit board shining through the vents on the side of the power unit was certainly adequate, but the dedicated status lights round off the package well.
 This polishing is further highlighted in the compatibility with the Wahoo KICKR CLIMB.
-Given the doubt that exists as to whether Wahoo will make an aftermarket modification to allow the CLIMB to safely work with older SNAPS, if you are even remotely interested in the CLIMB, this might be enough to sway you to a 2017 Wahoo KICKR SNAP.
+Given the doubt that exists as to whether Wahoo will make an aftermarket modification to allow the CLIMB to safely work with older SNAPS if you are even remotely interested in the CLIMB, this might be enough to sway you to a 2017 Wahoo KICKR SNAP.
 Realistically I think that is the reason the Wahoo KICKR SNAP 2017 exists at all.
-So that the current range of Wahoo trainers on sale are all compatible with Wahoo’s as yet unreleased new toy!
+So that the current range of Wahoo trainers on sale is all compatible with Wahoo’s as yet unreleased new toy!

 Power support matching is also available on the Wahoo KICKR SNAP 2017… and also the original unit with a firmware upgrade, so I don’t think it is fair to identify this as a positive point solely for the new trainer, esp given issues with the ergo mode with this unit.